geobtaa/geobtaa.github.io/docs/about/working-groups.md

 * Scalable Approaches Workgroup
 * Service Models Workgroup

+!!! tip "Latest activities"

+	Browse our [monthly project updates](../updates) to find about about recent activites.

 ## Sunsetted Working Groups

 !!! warning "Documentation in progress"

 	We are working on adding past activities and final report links.
-In the meantime, browse our [Document Library](../../library/topics) to find reports or [contact us](https://geo.btaa.org/feedback) for more information.
+In the meantime, browse our [Document Library](../../library) to find reports or [contact us](https://geo.btaa.org/feedback) for more information.

 * Geodata Archive Working Group
 * Original Content Working Group